nikogura/nikogura.com/TerraformRollingWindow.md

 Now I can get down and dirty.
 We use `locals` to declare local variables I can use later in actual resources.

-Where this gets really wild is, since I can't convert to unix time, and I can only use operatros like '<' on numbers, I have to 'format' the numbers in such a way that I can do a purely numeric comparison on them to build my window.
+Where this gets really wild is, since I can't convert to unix time, and I can only use operators like '<' on numbers, I have to 'format' the numbers in such a way that I can do a purely numeric comparison on them to build my window.

 Then I can sort the keys, which works in lexicographic order - and turns out just fine given the numeric dates, and reverse it, cos I want the latest.